vidarshan/portfolio-2/README.md

         npm run dev

+## 💿 Content
+- Replace content in the `data/projects.ts` and `data/technicalcompetencies.ts` files with your own content.
+Put the images related to this content in the `public/images` folder.

 ## 🗒️ Note
 - The stackoverflow keys and the github keys are needed for the integrated stackoverflow/github stats section on the footer of the website.
 If these keys cannot be provided consider commenting out the `<Footer/>` and the related API calls in the `pages/index.tsx` to avoid errors.